CoverProof

 Crime and Policing Act 2026 — Section 250 (verbatim enacted text)

-“Where a senior manager of a body corporate or partnership (“the organisation”) acting within the actual or apparent scope of their authority commits an offence under the law of England and Wales, Scotland or Northern Ireland, the organisation also commits the offence.”
+“Where a senior manager of a body corporate or partnership (“the organisation”) acting within the actual or apparent scope of their authority commits an offence under the law of England and Wales, Scotland or Northern Ireland, the organisation also commits the offence (subject to subsection (2)).”

 s.250(3) defines “senior manager” as an individual who plays a significant role in the making of decisions about how the whole or a substantial part of the activities of the organisation are to be managed or organised, or in managing or organising those activities.
 The test is functional — it covers all activities, not only financial ones, and applies regardless of FCA approval status.